mtnvencenzo/cezzis-com-cocktails-web/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them to the maintainer at **mtnvencenzo@github.com** or to security@cezzis.com
+Instead, please report them to the maintainer [@mtnvencenzo](https://github.com/mtnvencenzo) or to security@cezzis.com

 ### What to Include